-- As an attachment to an email to the Executive Director, Charlotte Paulsen, MSW, at charlottep@4achild.org - As an attachment to ICA's general email at info@4achild.org or - In writing through the United States Postal Service addressed to: International Christian Adoptions, Attn: Charlotte Paulsen, MSW, 41745 Rider Way #2, Temecula, CA 92590.
+- As an attachment to an email to the Executive Director, Charlotte Paulsen, MSW, at charlottep@4achild.org - As an attachment to ICA's general email at info@4achild.org or - In writing through the United States Postal Service addressed to: International Christian Adoptions, Attn.
+Charlotte Paulsen, MSW, 41745 Rider Way #2, Temecula, CA 92590.

-Name(s):
+Name: Email:

 Address:

-Email:
+Phone Number: Cell Phone:

-Phone Number: Cell Number:
+CC OMPLAINT

-Describe your complaint and regulations implementing the l how it relates to the Convention, the IAA, the UAA, or the IAA or UAA.
-(Attach additional sheets if needed):
+Describe your complaint and how it related to the Corthe IAA or UAA.
+(Attach additional sheets if needed): nvention, the IAA, the UAA, or t he regulations implementing